coloringchaos/object-fall-16/assignments/lab-1.md

 + What are your goals for this class?

-**Lab 1 is due before class on Tuesday August 30th.** Submit a link to your blog post on D2L.
+**Lab 1 is due before class on Tuesday August 30th.** Submit a link to your blog post on Edmodo.